JorgePablol/Visualization-Biblioteque/README.md

 # Visualization Bibliotheque
 Some visualizations or analysis that I'm allowed to share but I don't want to explain them as an entire project.
 Excepting for play story that is actually explained as an entire project xd.

-Click on the title link to come back to the table of contents.

 # Table Of Contents
 * [Visualization Bibliotheque](#Visualization-Bibliotheque)